fbpx

 Exercise Your Rights: Victims of Credit Card Fraud Need to Know That the Truth in Lending Act Has Your Back.

-With today’s technology, it is very difficult to keep your credit and debit card accounts safe.
-If you have been a victim of credit card fraud and have fraudulent charges on your credit card, you should be aware of your rights as a consumer.
-There are many laws protecting consumers from fraudulent activities, today we will discuss the Truth in Lending Act.
+With today’s technology, keeping your credit and debit card accounts safe is harsh.
+If you have been a victim of credit card fraud, you should be aware of your rights as a consumer.
+Many laws protect consumers from fraudulent activities; today, we will discuss the Truth in Lending Act.

-Truth in Lending Act protects you in situations like this.
-Your personal liability for unauthorized credit card charges is limited to only $50.00.
-However, to take advantage of this law, you must write a letter to the furnisher within 60 days of the first bill containing the fraudulent charge.
+Truth in Lending Act protects you in fraudulent situations.
+You are liable for only $50.00 in unauthorized credit card charges.
+However, you must write a letter to the furnisher within 60 days of the first bill containing the fraudulent charge.

-If your credit card number is used fraudulently but the physical credit card was not used, you have no personal liability for fraudulent charges.
+If someone uses your credit card number fraudulently but does not use the physical card, you have no personal liability for the fraudulent charges.

-If your bank refuses to cover your losses in an event of a fraudulent activity, they may be breaking the law.
-They may also be breaking the law if they submit the fraudulent account for collections against you or report it negatively to the Credit Reporting Agencies.
+If your bank refuses to cover your losses in the event of fraudulent activity, it may be breaking the law.
+Additionally, it may break the law if it submits the fraudulent account for collection against you or reports it negatively to the Credit Reporting Agencies.

-If you suspect that your consumer rights have been violated, you should contact an experienced consumer protection attorney who will guide you in the right direction.
-Get in touch with KAASS Law for more information.
+If you suspect a violation of your consumer rights, contact an experienced consumer protection attorney at KAASS LAW for more information.

 Call Now